-The Head of each Foundation school has a duty of care for ensuring the safety (including online safety) of members of the school community, though the day-to-day responsibility for online safety will be delegated to the DSL who has been appointed Online Safety Coordinator.
-Any complaint about staff misuse of technology at the School must be referred to the Head as a safeguarding issue involving a member of staff.
+The Head of each Group School has a duty of care for ensuring the safety (including online safety) of members of the school community, though the day-to-day responsibility for online safety will be delegated to the DSLs, who have been appointed Online Safety Coordinators.
+Any complaint about staff misuse of technology in the schools must be referred to the Head of the relevant school as a safeguarding issue involving a member of staff, or for central support staff must be referred to the Director of Finance and Resources.